between0n1/ConnecTING-CTING/README.md

-# ConnecTING-CTING
-cting that allows people share ideas --

-2021 June 3:
-  - user can create account
-  - user can login

-June 5

-  - user can logout
+# iOS Basic Social Media App

+iOS Basic Social Media App

+features

+1. login / logout / register by using Parse database
-  - user can stay logged in
+2. User can stay logged in ( no need to enter id/password everytime )
-  - user can post questions
+3. User can upload a post with texts and images
+4. User can see others' posts
+5. User can like / unlike other users' posts